waelhabbal/sanad-youthdoors-frontend-web-development-beginner-MAY-2023/README.md

 ## Results

 Congratulations to all of our frontend development course graduates!
 We're excited to share the results of the course with you.
-You can view the student scores and see how everyone did by visiting the following: [https://waelhabbal.github.io/sanad-youthdoors-frontend-web-development-beginner-MAY-2023/ ↗](link)
+You can view the student scores and see how everyone did by visiting the following link: [https://waelhabbal.github.io/sanad-youthdoors-frontend-web-development-beginner-MAY-2023/ ↗]

-If you have any questions or concerns about the results, please don't hesitate to reach out to us.

 ## Keep Learning and Building

 For those who didn't pass the course, we want to remind you that success is not always measured by a single outcome.
 Each project and learning experience is valuable, and we encourage you to keep building and keep learning.
 Remember that the journey towards becoming a successful web developer is a long one, and every step you take is progress towards your goal.

 We believe in you and wish you all the best on your continued journey! 💻💡👍🏼

----

-If you have any additional information or sections you would like to include in your `README.md` file, feel free to let me know and I can help you add them.